tomverbeure/ecp5_jtag/traces/README.md

 * TDO       = FF(negedge TCK, JTDO1) if (IR==0x32 && FSM==Shift-DR)
 * TDO       = FF(negedge TCK, JTDO2) if (IR==0x38 && FSM==Shift-DR)

-    Note: when JTDO1 or JTDO2 is routed a GPIO, the led doesn't blink anymore.
+Note: when JUPDATE, JTDO1 or JTDO2 are routed a GPIO, the led doesn't blink anymore, even when the signal is FF'ed first with JTCK.

+The signals are toggling on the logic analyzer at the right time, so something very strange is going on.